The article below first appeared in the FMC Bulletin Number 182, November 2010, author Robert Wopereis.

-The Waimea Tramping Club has 83 members and runs trips every weekend.
+The Waimea Tramping Club has about 80 members and runs trips every weekend.
 We aim to be family-orientated, and also have an active social calendar.
-Bike rides; potluck dinners, barbecues, theatre nights, ten-pin bowling and pool swims are among the popular events.
-We support search and rescue and outdoor first-aid courses.
+Bike rides, potluck dinners, barbecues, theatre nights, ten-pin bowling and pool swims are among the popular events.
+We support Search and Rescue and Outdoor First Aid courses.

 Club nights on the first Wednesday of the month are always well supported, usually consisting of speakers giving illustrated talks.
 The club also holds an annual photo competition.

 Fortunately, the club is spoilt for choices of tramping destinations.
 Right on our back door is Mt Richmond Forest Park, while Abel Tasman, Kahurangi and Nelson Lakes national parks all lie within an hour’s drive.
 On long weekends we often venture further afield to the West Coast, the Canterbury high country or Marlborough.

 Long trips of seven to 12 days feature regularly on the club programme, timed for the better weather of late summer.
 Destinations have included Stewart Island, Central Otago, the Catlins, Mt Taranaki, Mt Ruapehu and the Hump Ridge, Kepler, Routeburn and Lake Waikaremoana tracks.